puppetlabs/bolt/documentation/experimental_features.md

 Ran on 1 target in 15.2 sec
 ```

-Before applying policies, Bolt will install the puppet-agent package and collect
+Before applying policies, Bolt installs the `puppet-agent` package and collects
 facts from each target.
-Under the hood, Bolt creates a single line of Puppet
+Bolt creates a single line of Puppet code to compile
-code `include <POLICIES>` that will be compiled and applied to the provided
+and apply to the provided targets.
+This line of code includes the syntax
-targets, and will log that code at the debug level.
+`include <POLICIES>` and Bolt logs the line at the debug level.

 ## `run_container` plan step